Epidemiology, M.P.H.

 Standardized Test Scores:

-GRE: Optional for Fall 2021 admissions.
+GRE: Optional.
 While the program takes a portfolio approach to admissions, standardized tests provide important insight into quantitative and verbal abilities.
-Scores above the 50th percentile on both the verbal and quantitative sections of the test are desired if submitted.
+If submitted, scores above the 50th percentile on both the verbal and quantitative sections of the test are desired.
 Official GRE scores should be sent to SOPHAS using code 0151.
-Otherwise, GRE scores are optional.
+If GRE scores are not submitted, it is recommended that the applicant’s GPA is 3.25 or greater in mathematics and statistics courses.
+This provides important information on the applicant's quantitative abilities required for the program.
+Applications that do not include GRE scores and do not meet the mathematics/statistics GPA must provide some evidence of quantitative abilities either through prior experiences, the personal statement and/or letters of recommendation.

 Applicants who earned their baccalaureate degree from an institution where the language of instruction was other than English, with the exception of those who subsequently earned a master’s degree at a U.S. institution, must report scores for a standardized test of English that meet these minimums: